vot/traffic-manager-agent/readme.md

 You can combine multiple reporters in a single application.

-For example you can have accesslog produced for the teams maintaining infrastructure, standard output to console for developers and a web UI with basic analysis for everyone else.
+For example you can have a standard accesslog produced for the infrastructure team, console output for developers and a web UI with basic analysis for everyone else.

-Simply expand the reporters property by providing more outputs.
+Simply expand the reporters property to provide more outputs.

 Each reporter has at least `enabled` property which accepts `true` and `false` values.